open-telemetry/opentelemetry-specification/specification/api-tracing.md

 by providing a `Link` interface or a concrete `Link` definition and a `LinkFormatter`.
 If the language supports overloads then this MAY be called `AddLink` otherwise `AddLazyLink` MAY be consider.

+Links SHOULD preserve the order in which they're set.

 #### Set Status